bessagroup/f3dasm/docs/source/readme.rst

 * Read the :ref:`overview` section, containing a brief introduction to the framework and a statement of need.
 * Follow the :ref:`installation-instructions` to get going!
-* Check out the :ref:`examples` section, containing a collection of examples to get you familiar with the framework.
+* Check out the :ref:`tutorials` section, containing a collection of examples to get you familiar with the framework.

 ----